XuanchenLin/NanUI/docs/en-US/using-acrylic-style-window.md

   ![None](../images/shadoweffect-dropshadow.png)

 The shadow also supports setting the color.
-Set the `ShadowColor` property to set the shadow color in the active state of the window; set the ʻInactiveShadowColor` property to set the shadow color in the inactive state.
-When ʻInactiveShadowColor` is set to NULL, NanUI will automatically calculate a suitable color based on the color value of `ShadowColor` for the shadow of the Formium window.
+Set the `ShadowColor` property to set the shadow color in the active state of the window; set the `InactiveShadowColor` property to set the shadow color in the inactive state.
+When `InactiveShadowColor` is set to NULL, NanUI will automatically calculate a suitable color based on the color value of `ShadowColor` for the shadow of the Formium window.

 ```C#
 AcrylicWindowProperties.ShadowEffect = ShadowEffect.DropShadow;